 Almond Flour NOT Almond Meal

-To make the texture of these scones as close to traditional, gluten-based scones I went with almond flour as the base.
+To make the texture of these scones as close to traditional, gluten-based scones, I went with almond flour as the base.
 Not to be confused with almond MEAL.
-Now you may be wondering what the difference is, but put these two flours side by side and you’ll quickly see the difference.
-Almond flour is much softer and finely ground while the skin of the almond is also removed before preparation.
+Now you may be wondering what the difference is, but put these two flours side by side and you will quickly see.
+Almond flour is much softer and finely ground since the skin of the almond is removed before preparation.
 Almond meal, on the other hand, is typically grittier and prepared with the whole almond, skin and all.
-I’m actually slightly allergic to almonds, but have found that when the skin is removed, I can tolerate them.
-So things like almond milk or almond flour don’t actually bother me.
+Personally, I’m slightly allergic to almonds (skin on), but have found that when the skin is removed, I can tolerate them.
+So things like almond milk and almond flour don’t seem to bother me.

 In additional to almond flour, these scones call for coconut flour and tapioca flour or arrowroot.
 Combine these three flours together for a perfect gluten and grain-free flour blend.

 For the sweetener of these scones I went with xylitol, I prefer Xyla brand since it’s sourced from the Birch Tree as opposed to Corn husk.
 Since Xylitol in moderate amounts won’t feed yeast or spike blood sugar, it’s highly recommend if you’re following a Candida diet or if you have an auto immune disease such as Multiple Sclerosis (MS), Hashimotos, lupus, etc. or if you are diabetic.